• Skip to primary navigation

 Instructions

 • Lay tinfoil out on counter (enough to wrap ribs in) and lay the ribs on the foil.
-Mix 1/2 c. bbq sauce and 1/2 c. apple juice together in small bowl.
+Mix ½ cup bbq sauce and ½ cup apple juice together in small bowl.
 Pour it carefully over the ribs and seal up the foil so nothing leaks out.
-Place ribs back in the smoker at 225 degrees F for 2 hours.
+Place ribs back in the smoker at 225 degrees Fahrenheit for 2 hours.
+The internal temperature goal is 205 degrees Fahrenheit after the first 5 hours.

 Nutrition Information